Blockbuster deal includes 20th Century Fox film studio and programming library, cable and sports networks, and more

 Robert Iger remains as CEO of Disney; his contract was recently extended to 2021.

-Since yours truly already covered much of what would happen if a deal this big would come to fruition (click here and here to read recent articles I wrote), here’s a quick rundown of the assets sold…and what wasn’t:
+Since this blog already covered much of what would happen if a deal this big would come to fruition (click here and here to read recent articles I wrote), here’s a quick rundown of the assets sold…and what wasn’t:

 – The 20th Century Fox film studio and TV production operations.
 The deal includes Fox Searchlight, Fox 21, Fox 2000, FX Productions, Twentieth Television, etc. Rights to Modern Family, American Horror Story, Bob’s Burgers, and others now belong to Disney.